 |

-| part of speech: |
+part of speech: |

 intransitive verb |

-| definition 1: |
+definition 1: |

-He held the horse by the bridle while the stable boy saddled up. |
+He held the horse by the bridle while I saddled up. |

-| definition 2: |
+definition 2: |

-to climb onto a saddled animal; get into the saddle (often fol. by up).
+to climb onto a saddled animal; get into the saddle (often fol. by "up").

 The sheriff's posse saddled up and rode off. |